Lau Pa Sat: Etymology

 Lau Pa Sat (老巴刹 (Lǎo Bāshā, Lāu Pa-sat)) means "old market" in the vernacular Hokkien Chinese of Singapore.
-Lau (老) means old; pa sat is the Hokkien pronunciation of the Persian loanword "bazaar" (market) which is pasar in Malay.
+"Lau" means old; "Pa Sat" is the Hokkien pronunciation of the Persian loanword "bazaar" (market) which is pasar in Malay.
 The original Telok Ayer market was one of the oldest markets in Singapore; a new market called Ellenborough Market was later built along Ellenborough Street (now the site of The Central shopping mall, next to Tew Chew Street), and that market became known to the locals as the "new market" (Pasar Baru or Sin Pa Sat, Ellenborough Street was known as Sin Pa Sat Kham meaning "the mouth of the new market"), while the Telok Ayer Market in turn became known colloquially as the "old market" or Lau Pa Sat.
 Because of its Victorian iron structure, the market is also referred to in Malay as pasar besi (market of iron).

 History

 The first market built in Singapore, a fish market, was located on the south bank of the Singapore River near the north end of the Market Street.
 On 4 November 1822, as part of his general plan to remodel the town, Stamford Raffles issued an instruction to relocate the fish market to Telok Ayer.

 The construction of the Telok Ayer Market started in 1823 under the supervision of police officer Francis James Bernard at a site on the southern end of Market Street on Telok Ayer Bay.
 The market, a timber-and-atap structure, opened in 1824.
 It was built on the shore with part of its structure extended out to the sea, so waste from the market may be washed away by the tides and produce can be loaded or unloaded directly from boats via jetties.
 However, the building was not well-constructed – the timber piles on which the building was placed were not sturdy enough, and needed to be replaced soon after completion.
 Its atap roof also did not comply with building regulations and was therefore replaced with tiles.
 However, the structure was not strong enough to support a tile roof and was in danger of collapse, and it had to be replaced with atap again in 1827 regardless of fire regulation.
 The building was repeatedly repaired but by 1830, the structure was judged to be in an "extremely unsafe state" and needed to be rebuilt.
 A temporary market was erected in 1832 while a newer building awaited construction.